Learning to Register Unbalanced Point Pairs: Experiment

-\textbf{Evaluation metric.} We use the standard metric to assess the pairwise registration accuracy using \textit{Rotational Error} (RE): $\arccos{\frac{\Tr{}(\mathbf{R}^T\mathbf{\hat{R}})-1}{2}}$ and relative \textit{Translational Error} (TE): $\|\mathbf{t}-\mathbf{\hat{t}}\|^2_2$, where $\mathbf{R},\mathbf{t}$ are the predicted rotation matrix and a translation vector, $\mathbf{\hat{R}}, \mathbf{\hat{t}}$ are the ground-truth.
+\textbf{Evaluation metric.} We use the standard metric to assess the pairwise registration accuracy using \textit{Rotational Error} (RE): $\arccos{\frac{\Tr{}(\mathbf{R}^T\mathbf{\hat{R}})-1}{2}}$ and relative \textit{Translational Error} (TE): \jh{$\|\mathbf{t}-\mathbf{\hat{t}}\|_2$}, where $\mathbf{R},\mathbf{t}$ are the predicted rotation matrix and a translation vector, $\mathbf{\hat{R}}, \mathbf{\hat{t}}$ are the ground-truth.
 We also use relative \textit{Inlier Ratio} (IR) and \textit{Registration Recall} (RR) for the evaluation.
 IR is defined as the ratio of correspondences whose geometric distances are below the predefined threshold ($\tau_{I}$) when transformed with the ground-truth transformation.
-For a registred pair having RE and TE less than the predefined thresholds ($\tau_\mathbf{R},\tau_\mathbf{t}$), we regard it as a successful registration and calculate the RR of successful registration over the entire dataset.
+For a registered pair having RE and TE less than the predefined thresholds ($\tau_\mathbf{R},\tau_\mathbf{t}$), we regard it as a successful registration and calculate the RR of successful registration over the entire dataset.
+For indoor datasets, we report three standard metrics, namely \textit{Registration Recall} (RR), \textit{Inlier ratio} (IR) and \textit{Feature Matching Recall} (FMR) following the literature.
+The precise definition of evaluation metrics can be found in the Appendix.

-\textbf{Implementation details.} We implement our methods with PyTorch~\cite{paszke2019pytorch} and KPConv~\cite{thomas2019kpconv} for efficient 3D kernel-point convolution.
-We use a U-shaped network equipped with an encoder and decoder, with three layers of KPConv and KPConv transposed layers.
-The feature dimensions of the point feature and super point feature are 32 and 256, respectively.
-We use a 1m voxel size to downsample input point clouds.
-We set $\lambda_{\mathrm{g}}=\lambda_{\mathrm{p}}=1$, and train the network for 150 iterations with Adam optimizer and initial learning rate of 1e-4.
-On inference time, \textit{k} is set to 16 for KNN search.
-The detailed architectural configuration can be found in Appendix.
-All experiments are performed on a single Nvidia Tesla V100 GPU and Intel Xeon Gold 6230R CPU @ 2.10GHz.